2025 H-1B Electronic Registration: Employer Q&A with Corporate Immigration Partners

 CIP: The H-1B lottery process now begins in March.
 Employers are required to register each employee they wish to sponsor during a period of 14 calendar days in March of each fiscal year (USCIS will release specific dates annually).

-EG: What information are employers required to provide when submitting an electronic registration on behalf of their employees?
+EG: What information must employers provide when submitting an electronic employee registration?

 CIP: To electronically register, USCIS requires information on both the sponsoring employer and foreign national.
-For the employer, this includes the company name, mailing address, federal identification number and employer’s authorized representative, name, job title and contact information.
+For the employer, this includes:

 Employers must supply the following information about each beneficiary:

-• Whether the beneficiary is eligible for the U.S. advanced-degree cap when an H-1B cap petition is filed.
+• Check the beneficiary’s eligibility for the U.S. advanced-degree cap when filing an H-1B cap petition.

 If an attorney assists with the registration, USCIS must also receive their information.

-EG: How does USCIS notify employers if their employees are selected in the lottery?
+EG: How does USCIS notify employers about their employees’ lottery selection?

-In addition, USCIS will communicate to employers if an employee is ineligible to file a petition based on their registration.
-In addition to notifying when a registration is denied, or a payment method is declined, not reconciled or otherwise invalid.
+In addition, USCIS will inform employers if an employee is ineligible to file a petition based on their registration.
+It will also notify them when a registration is denied or a payment method is declined, not reconciled or otherwise invalid.

 EG: How can employers prepare for H-1B electronic registration?

-CIP: While electronic registration might seem simpler than the former process, the H-1B visa petition remains the same.
-In addition, USCIS has indicated that they can investigate and sanction companies that submit registrations for unqualified employees.
+CIP: While electronic registration might seem more straightforward than the former process, the H-1B visa petition remains the same.
+USCIS has indicated it can investigate and sanction companies that submit registrations for unqualified employees.
 As a result, it’s still critical to ensure that all H-1B cases are properly vetted and analyzed well before registration.
-Responsible employers should make sure that every foreign national they plan to sponsor is qualified and that there are no better visa options available for them
+Responsible employers should ensure that every foreign national they plan to sponsor is qualified and that no better visa options are available

 Under the electronic registration system, selected petitions will be adjudicated on a firstcome, firstserved basis.

-Employers should work with their counsel to fully review each sponsorship and to strategize how to submit petitions in a timely manner best, to minimize the risk of any start date delays or work authorization disruptions that could impact the business and foreign nationals.
+Employers should work with their counsel to fully review each sponsorship to strategize how to submit petitions promptly.
+This minimizes the risk of start date delays or work authorization disruptions impacting the business and foreign nationals.

-EG: Are there any other risks employers should be aware of?
+EG: Is there anything else employers should be aware of?

 CIP: In addition to potential delays, sanctions and Requests for Evidence (RFEs), USCIS has indicated that if multiple registrations were submitted by or on behalf of the same registrant for the same beneficiary, it will deny all registrations submitted for the beneficiary in question for the current fiscal year.